A 4D asymptotically flat rotating black hole solution including supertraslation correction: Asymptotically flat rotating black hole solution in the supertranslated coordinate

-in \cite{Compere:2016hzt}, where $t_s=t$, and $C(\theta, \varphi)$ is some function to characterize the supertranslation, which we can take arbitrarily except that it is a function with regard to $\theta$ and $\varphi$.
-We review how (\ref{ctki0}) is obtained in Appendix.\ref{cwenclwe}.
+where $t_s=t$, and $C(\theta, \varphi)$ is a function to characterize the supertranslation~\cite{Compere:2016hzt}, which we can take arbitrarily as long as it is some function with regard to only the angle direction.
+We review how (\ref{ctki0}) can be obtained in Appendix~\ref{cwenclwe}.

 We take $C$ as follows: